uhmanoa-transpiler-project/shaka-scheme/README.md

 The documentation generation settings are currently setup to generate HTML and LaTeX files.
 They will be generated in the `doc/html/` and `doc/latex/` directories.

+# Building the Google Test Test Cases

+Google Test is the test case framework being used for the project.

+- Each `.cpp` file in the `tests/` directory is automatically built into a corresponding `.out` file.
+- Each `.cpp` file contains its own `main` function, and is therefore a self-encapsulated program.
+- Each program is linked with the `-lgtest` flag for `g++` and `clang++`.
+- The source files for each test case program is also documented with Doxygen.

+To build the tests cases in a POSIX-compatible shell, please make sure to first install Google Test in the `dep/` directory for Shaka Scheme.
+Then, run the following command:

+    make tests

+To genereate the documentation for the test cases:

+    cd tests-docs/
+    doxygen ../doxygen_config_file_tests

+Doxygen will generate the documentation for the entire project, with the test cases included as additional files.

+To remove the documentation, run:

+    make clean-tests-docs